The top 10 audiobooks on Audible.com | Metro News

 Fiction

-4. Miss Frost Solves a Cold Case by Kristen Painter, narrated by Hollis McCarthy (Kristen Painter)
+4. A Monster Calls by Patrick Ness, narrated by Jason Isaacs (Brilliance Audio)

-5. Catalyst (Star Wars): A Rogue One Novel by James Luceno, narrated by Jonathan Davis (Random House Audio)
+5. St. Nick by Alan Russell, narrated by Patrick Lawlor (Brilliance Audio)

-6. The Professor by Robert Bailey, narrated by Eric G. Dove (Brilliance Audio)
+6. All the Winters After by Sere Prince Halverson, narrated by George Newbern (Brilliance Audio)

-7. We are Legion (We are Bob) by Dennis E. Taylor, narrated by Ray Porter (Audible Studios)

-8. The Whistler by John Grisham, narrated by Cassandra Campbell (Random House Audio)

 Nonfiction